Limitations of Noisy Quantum Devices in Computational and Entangling Power: Results

+Note that the contractive rate $\mu$ in this lemma can differ from $\mu_1$ in the single qubit case.
+While in special cases like depolarizing noise, we have $\mu = \mu_1$.

-\textit{Entropy analysis for a hybrid algorithm.}---As we stressed earlier, we consider quantum algorithms with the assistance of classical computers.
-In the rest of this work, we use the term ``hybrid algorithm'' to emphasize the hybrid essence of quantum algorithms, containing arbitrary classical processing parts.
-In such a hybrid algorithm, a classical computer queries noisy quantum devices in $q$ rounds.
-In each round, the quantum device responds by returning measurement results to the classical computer.
-The setup is illustrated in Fig.~\ref{fig:noisy-algo-coin}.
-We analyze the relation between the entropy of measurement results from all queries $X_1, X_2,\cdots, X_q$ and the depth of the quantum circuit $t$.
-Our results show that the entropy of total measurement results is exponentially close to the maximal entropy with increased circuit depth $t$, which implies that the measurement results are exponentially close to a uniform distribution.
+As highlighted above, this work focuses on quantum algorithms with the assistance of classical processing.
+We use the term ``hybrid algorithms'' to emphasize the integration of quantum and classical processing.
+Within a hybrid algorithm, a classical computer calls noisy quantum devices for measurement outcome bits.
+In each query, the quantum device responds by returning one bit of measurement results to the classical computer.
+Here, the classical computer is assumed to be noiseless with persistent memory.
+This process is depicted in Fig.~\ref{fig:noisy-algo-coin}.
+Following the intuition, strict formulations are provided in the Methods, using probabilistic Turing machines.

-For each query of a noisy quantum device, the outcome $X_i$ is obtained by measuring the state after the final layer of the circuit under the computational basis and has exponentially small information.
-However, when extending the arguments from a single query to all queries in a hybrid algorithm, we must carefully treat the correlations among outcomes from different queries $\{X_i\}_{i = 1,2,\cdots, q}$.
-Those correlations are introduced by classical processing, which controls quantum devices dependent on the previous measurement outcomes.
-By a naive analysis of entropy subadditivity, correlations among different queries have a chance of reducing the total amount of entropy from different queries.
-Thus, hybrid algorithms could use correlations to accumulate information and enhance quantum advantages.

-We theoretically exclude such a chance by showing that the total information of all measurement outputs $(X_1, X_2,\cdots, X_q)$ still have only an exponentially small amount of information with increased depth $t$, regardless of correlations resulting from classical processing.
-Our result is presented in the following lemma, with proof in Appendix \ref{app:prooflem2}. \begin{lemma} Suppose we use quantum devices of depth at least $t$ for $q$ times.
-Let $X_i$ denotes the measurement result of the $i$-th quantum device which takes $n_i$-qubit state $\ket{0}^{\otimes n_i}$ as inputs.
-We obtain $q$ random variables $X_1, \dots, X_q$.
-Then

-where $p$ is the strength of the depolarizing channel in noisy quantum devices as given in Definition \ref{def:qc}. \end{lemma} The results are derived by decomposing the overall amount of entropy into the sum of a series of conditional entropy on previous queries.
-We stress that Lemma \ref{lem:qX} goes beyond the isolated analysis of noisy quantum devices that appeared in existing works.
-Our analysis differs fundamentally from putting measurement outcomes of each query together and can be utilized in studying any kind of hybrid algorithm.